-Rapid Cycling: A treatable condition in adult bipolar disorder, when 4 or more episodes of mood disturbance occur within 1 year.
+Rapid Cycling: A treatable condition in adult bipolar disorder, when four or more episodes of mood disturbance occur within one year.

 Reasonable Accommodation: A way to remove barriers for persons with disabilities so that they can work effectively.
 This is an agreement based on the individual’s medical needs and his employer’s resources.

 Recovery: Refers to the process in which persons are able to live, work, learn and participate fully in their communities.
 For some individuals, recovery is the ability to live a fulfilling and productive life despite a disability.
 For others, recovery implies the reduction or complete remission of symptoms.
 Science has shown that having hope plays an integral role in an individual's recovery.
 Science also shows that hope plays an integral role in an individual’s ability to recover.